-The GABF allows for either individual or team concepts for the Brewer of the Year award.
-There are 2 choices for this recognition—an individual name/s (up to 2 people) or “Brewery Team Name”.
-In any case, one trophy is presented.
+We allow a team concept for the Brewer of the Year award.
+There are two choices for this recognition: individual names (up to two people) or “Brewery Team Name”.
+One trophy is presented in either case.

-Brewery and Brewpub of the Year winners are determined based on the results of the competitive beer judging held at the Great American Beer Festival.
+Brewery Group of the Year winners are determined based on the results of the competitive beer judging held at the Great American Beer Festival.
 All entries entered into the competition count toward Brewery of the Year points.
 Breweries are awarded points based on medals won, and these points are tabulated to arrive at the results.
-Here are the criteria used for awarding points, and the tie breaking system used to rank breweries.

-- Most Total Points – breweries are awarded points based on the number of gold (6 points), silver (5 points) and bronze (4 points) medals won in the competition;
+- Most Total Points Divided By Total Entries: breweries are awarded points based on the number of gold (6 points), silver (5 points) and bronze (4 points) medals won in the competition;

 - Most Total Entries in all Medaled Categories;